zach-marto/ArtInsight-ML/README.md

 recognize the potential for alternative prompting strategies or further model tuning to ensure GPT-4 remains within the specified parameter constraints, an area that requires further exploration and refinement from our end.

+## Further Exploration
+Our final experiment was to create our own CNN to classify images by style.
+Despite training our model on 5,000 paintings, tweaking the architecture, and tuning the hyperparameters, we were not able to achieve consistently decreasing loss.
+Although this may have been due to our model’s shortcomings, we think it supports the power of interpreting art with a language intermediary as implemented in our model.